Python-for-geo-people/Lesson-4-Functions-Modules/Lecture/functions.md

     Absolute zero in Fahrenheit: -459.66999999999996
     ```

+## Next steps

+Next, if you are interested you can go through the [extra materials below](#4) that teaches you how to write and import functions from a dedicated Python -file that can be quite handy when
+you start to have many customized functions for different tasks.
+Otherwise, [continue with the lecture materials.](../README.md)

+# <a name="4"> "Pro" -tips (extra material)

-##<a name="4">4.
-Importing functions from a script
+## 4. Importing functions from a script

 Functions such as the ones we just created can also be called from another script.
+Quite often it is useful to create a dedicated function library to such functions that you use frequently e.g.
+when doing data analysis.
+Basically this is done by collecting useful functions to a single .py file from where you can then import and use them whenever needed.

 ###<a name="4.1"> 4.1.
 Saving functions into a script file